imatge-upc/VNeAT/README.md

-# Non-linear analysis toolbox for neuroimaging
+# Nonlinear analysis toolbox for neurodegenerative disease and aging

-This toolbox written in Python provides the tools to analyze the linear and non-linear dynamics of grey-matter and study the statistical significance of such dynamics.
+This toolbox written in Python provides the tools to analyze the linear and non-linear dynamics of gray-matter and study the statistical significance of such dynamics at the voxel level.

 #### Authors
 | Name | Position / Role |